iechor/docs/content/engine/swarm/secrets.md

 > a file on disk.
 You must use a query or a `mysqladmin` command to change the
 > password in MySQL.

-1. Generate a random alphanumeric password for MySQL and store it as a Docker secret with the name `mysql_password` using the `docker secret create` command.
+1. Generate a random alphanumeric password for MySQL and store it as a iEchor secret with the name `mysql_password` using the `iechor secret create` command.
 To make the password shorter or longer, adjust the last argument of the `openssl` command.
 This is just one way to create a relatively random password.
 You can use another command to generate the password if you